Difference Between Alliteration and Onomatopoeia Poems

 Alliteration vs Onomatopoeia Poems

 One beautiful example would be Acquainted with the Night by Robert Frost.
-In one of the lines which goes like this ‘The fair breeze blew, the white foam flew………’ Robert frost uses the literary device to bring a beautiful musical tone.
+In one of the lines which goes like this ‘The fair breeze blew, the white foam flew………’ Robert Frost uses the literary device to bring a beautiful musical tone.

 Onomatopoeia poems use the literary device onomatopoeia which comes from a Greek word that roughly translates to ‘I make a name’.

 The figure of speech uses the imitation of natural sounds to bring a poetic genre.
-This figure of speech is generally used in children’s poems.
+This figure of speech is used in children’s poems.

 Comparison Table